Vai3soh/lookingVps/README.md

 lookingVps

-This tool for measure speed test from VPS.
+This tool for measure speed test from your connection to VPS.
 Using scraping hosters from site ```https://looking.house/points.php```, and download file from vps and then save result to *.csv.
 The program uses the following libraries(package):